rocky-linux/documentation/docs/gemstones/micro.md

+---
+title: How to Install micro on Rocky Linux
+author: Ezequiel Bruni
+---

-# Install the micro text editor on Rocky Linux
+# Install micro on Rocky Linux

 ## Introduction